prefeiturasp/SME-GithubAction-Images/README.md

-# Dotnet Python 36 com cache do Pipefile
+# Python3.6 com cache do Pip